The Magisterial Mission: When Does Urantia's Next Bestowal Son Arrive?

 7. What Honest Anticipation Looks Like

-The process-theology agnosticism dissolves the planetary future into open-ended possibility, in which no specific divine intervention is expected because divinity is conceived as universal becoming rather than as personal sovereignty.
-The Urantia Book rejects this dissolution.
-Christ Michael will return.
+The second failure runs the opposite direction.
+It dissolves the planetary future into open-ended possibility, treating divine intervention as a metaphor for human spiritual maturation and expecting no specific visitation because divinity is imagined as universal becoming rather than personal sovereignty.
+The Urantia Book rejects this evacuation just as firmly.
+Michael will return.
 A Magisterial Son will eventually arrive.
 Trinity Teacher Sons will eventually visit.
-These are predicted events on the planetary calendar of a real cosmic administration, not metaphors for human spiritual maturation.
+These are described not as symbols but as scheduled acts of a real cosmic administration, certain in their occurrence however hidden in their timing.
+To deny them is as far from the text as to date them.

-Paper 75 closes its account of the Adamic default with a sentence that applies equally to anticipation of the next visitation:
+Paper 75 closes its account of the Adamic default with a caution that bears directly on the impulse to hasten or foresee the next dispensation:

 "Never, in all your ascent to Paradise, will you gain anything by impatiently attempting to circumvent the established and divine plan by short cuts, personal inventions, or other devices for improving on the way of perfection, to perfection, and for eternal perfection."
 (75:8.5)